Safety and security

 The volume and quantity of liquids, gels, aerosols, creams or pastes you can carry in your hand luggage when going through airport screening facilities throughout Russia is limited.
 For more information, please refer to the Federal Air Transport Agency website (in Russian), or consult your airline.

 A domestic flight crashed shortly after take-off from Moscow’s Demodedovo Airport in February 2018.
 A list of recent incidents and accidents including the location, type of aircraft and operator can be found on the website of the Aviation Safety network.

 The FCO can’t offer advice on the safety of individual airlines.
-However, the International Air Transport Association publishes a list of registered airlines that have been audited and found to meet a number of operational safety standards and recommended practices.
+The International Air Transport Association publishes a list of registered airlines that have been audited and found to meet a number of operational safety standards and recommended practices.
 This list is not exhaustive and the absence of an airline from this list doesn’t necessarily mean that it is unsafe.